ezrec/ucapp/cpu/ASSEMBLY.md

 was `0x1234_0000` it would be replaced with `0b0001_0010_0011_0100_0000_0011_0000_0101` (0x12340305).

+If MASK is omitted, all 32 bits of each CAPP cell is fetched.
+If VALUE is omitted, it is assumed to be zero.

 Once all of the bits from BITS are loaded into the first SELECTED and TAGGED CAPP cell, the cell's TAGGED bit will be set to false, and IO will proceed with the next SELECTED and TAGGED CAPP cell.